-- Legislation was filed in late 2016 but didn’t move
+- It was originally filled in 2016 by the Ambulance Assoc. but didn’t move

-- We are currently planning a “round-table” type discussion with the state level interested parties and interested families.
-To join the MN Team or just get more information, click the “Join the Team” menu link to contact us.
+- To join the MN Team or just get more information, click the “Join the Team” menu link to contact us.

 Because of MO’s Bill passing, we have the attention of some KS regulators.
 This is a great time to BUILD A TEAM and use their sister state’s momentum.